 Editor’s Note: This is an updated version of a story that originally ran on November 2, 2022.

-In its last policymaking meeting of the year, the Federal Reserve on Wednesday raised its benchmark interest rate for the seventh time in a row, to a range of 4.25% to 4.5%.
-That is the highest it’s been in 15 years.
+The Federal Reserve raised its benchmark interest rate for the sixth time in a row on Wednesday, to a range of 3.75% to 4%.

 That, of course, means higher borrowing costs for consumers.
 But it also means your savings may actually start earning a little money after years of barely-there interest.